 It seems unfathomable that the U.S. would fan the flames of further wars in the Middle East, but right now the Trump administration is rapidly escalating tensions with Iran.

-Here’s what you need to know and how can you call for lasting peace.
+Here’s what you need to know and how you can call for lasting peace.

 1. U.S. aggression toward Iran is reaching a fever pitch.